 Vulnerability to drought may increase in coming years if current land use trends continue and more marginal land in the county is brought into agricultural production.
-Climate change also increase the may frequency and severity of droughts in the future, according to many climate prediction models.
-As described in South Dakota the Drought Mitigation Plan, analysis an performed for the Natural Resources Defense Council examined the effects of climate change on water supply and demand in the United States.
-The study found that more than 1,100 counties may face higher risks of water shortages by mid-century as a result of climate change.
-In South Dakota, more than half of the state's counties could face higher risks of water shortages by mid-century as a result of increasing potential for drought due to climate change impacts.
+Climate change also may increase the frequency and severity of droughts in the future, according to many prediction climate models.
+As described in the South Dakota Drought Mitigation Plan, analysis an performed the for Natural Resources Defense Council examined the effects of change climate on water supply and demand in the United the state's counties could face higher risks of water shortages by mid-century as a result of increasing potential for drought due to climate change impacts.
 The figure shown on the previous page from the Natural Resources Defense Council, as reproduced from the South Dakota Drought Mitigation Plan, shows that Davison County is one of the counties that could face moderate water shortages in the future due to climate change.